What is a Notification Workflow?

 The best thing about Notification Workflows is that they’re included with every FluentStream account for no additional cost and can be accessed right from your my.fluentcloud.com web portal.

-If you’d like more information or need help setting up Notification Workflows for you business, our Client Experience Team is available 24x7 to held a hand.
-Contact them at email@example.com or call 303-GO-CLOUD and select Option 2.
+If you’d like more information or need help setting up Notification Workflows for your business, our Client Experience Team is available 24x7 to held a hand.
+Contact them at [email protected] or call 303-GO-CLOUD and select Option 2.